How to choose a driving school in Putney

 Test tips from driving instructors in Putney

-We know you’re keen to pass your test first time, so we asked our driving instructors in Putney for some tips!
+We know you’re keen to pass your test first time, so we asked driving instructors in Putney for some tips!

 1. Research your test centre

-Our driving instructors in Putney have warned that some of the test centres nearby are either lacking in toilets or allocated parking.
+Instructors in Putney have warned that some of the test centres nearby are either lacking in toilets or allocated parking.
 It’s little things like this that can risk getting you flustered on test day, so make sure you know what to expect so that you can plan ahead accordingly.

 2. Drive defensively